DotNetToscana/IoTHelpers/README.md

     Install-Package IoTHelpers

 Note that the current NuGet packages hasn't been yet updated to RTM version of Windows 10 IoT Core.
-While we'are working on it, please include the **IoTHelpers** project in your solution.
+While we'are working on it, please include the **IoTHelpers** project source directly in your solution.

 **Usage**